-The partners of new members of the University are invited to the Newcomers' Club, which holds coffee mornings from 10:30-12:00 at the University Club on Mansfield Road.
+The partners of new members of the University are invited to the Newcomers' Club, which holds coffee mornings on Wednesdays from 10:30-12:00 at the University Club on Mansfield Road.
 The Welcome Service Coordinator is normally available at these coffee mornings.

 If your circumstances are more complex and you may require ongoing support from the Welcome Service during your relocation, please ask your departmental or college administrator to make a referral by email, including details of the position you have been offered, expected start date, and an outline of the assistance required.
 Subject to capacity, we will do all we can to meet your requirements and to refer you to contacts within the University and beyond as appropriate.